mkhaled87/DormantBitcoinHunter/readme.md

-#INFORMATION
+# INFORMATION

-This script will guess bitcoin public and private keys and references them with a list of addresses which have large amount of bitcoin in them.
+This script will guess bitcoin public and private keys and compare them with a list of addresses which have large amount of bitcoin in them ([Dormant List](https://bitinfocharts.com/top-100-dormant_8y-bitcoin-addresses.html)).

-It is hunting for treasure :)
+It is hunting for treasure :).

-If the program finds a matching paid it will send you an email.
+If the program finds a matching paid it will send an email.

-##SETUP
+## SETUP

-1) rename the env.example file to env.py (it contains a list of variables which will be used to send you an email)
+1. rename the env.example file to env.py (it contains a list of variables which will be used to send you an email)

-2) change the variables to suit your needs.
-This application uses AWS SES CREDENTIALS, So you will need to already have an amazon ses account to use it.
-You can also simply change the way the emailer works, which may be easier then signing up for the amazon emailer service
+2. change the variables to suit your needs.

-3) run the program with python3 bitcoin_finder.py OR set up a cron job to hit it every minute.
-It currently examines 9 million keys looking for matches which should take much less then a minute.
+3. run the program with `python3 bitcoin_finder.py` or set up a job to hit it every few seconds.
+It currently examines 10000 random private keys and looks for matches which takes much less then a minute in Intel Core i9 9th gen processor.

-Make sure you set the KEYS_FOUND_TEXT_FILE_NAME variable to the full file name of the keys file.

-4) Run the following command: chmod -R 777 keys-found.txt
+4. You may need to run the following command: `chmod -R 777 keys-found.txt`.
 This will make sure your keys-found.txt file is writable.
-You may even want to run a cron job to constantly change this if you are pulling a later version from github
+You may even want to run a cron job to constantly change this if you are pulling a later version from github.

-Enjoy!
+Have Fun !